Catherine Dunne - President

 Vice President, Western University Students' Council (USC)

-President, Laurentian Students' General Association (SGA-AGÉ)
+Vice President Policy & Advocacy, Students' General Association (SGA-AGÉ)

-Vice President (University Affairs), Wilfrid Laurier University Students' Union (WLUSU)
+Vice President University Affairs, Wilfrid Laurier University Students' Union (WLUSU)

-Academic Affairs Commissioner, Alma Mater Society (AMS)
+Commissioner of External Affairs, Alma Mater Society (AMS)